crcx/retroforth/doc/RETRO-Book.md

     prefix::    prefix:#    prefix:&    prefix:$
     interpret   d:lookup    err:notfound

+Assembler

+    i           d           r

 I *could* slightly reduce this.
 The $ prefix could be defined in higher level code, and I don't strictly *need* to expose the `fetch-next` and `store-next` here.
 But since the are already implemented as dependencies of the words in the kernel, it would be a bit wasteful to redefine them later in higher level code.

+A recent change was the addition of the assembler into the kernel.
+This allows the higher levels to use assembly as needed, which gives more flexibility and allows for more optimal code in the standard library.

 With these words the rest of the language can be built up.
 Note that the Rx kernel does not provide any I/O words.
 It's assumed